Section 3 - Working Conditions

 1. A sprung, wooden floor and/or marley are considered appropriate for dance.
 The necessary traction and safety in relation to the nature of the work being rehearsed and/or performed will be discussed with the Dance Artist and suitable adjustments in choreographic requirements and/or the use of protective apparatus and apparel will be made to facilitate working on other than a sprung, wooden floor and/or marley.

 2. The rehearsal and performance areas will include proper flooring, good ventilation, adequate lighting, sanitary toilet facilities, hot and cold running water, adequate heat, accessible first aid equipment (including ice packs and tensor bandages) and a regularly maintained, clean, working environment.

 3. The venue area temperature will be at or between a minimum of 18°C and a maximum of 32°C at all times.

 Air temperature: area air temperature will be within this above-stated range.
 Exceptions may be made for outdoor performances, however the Dance Artist has the right to refuse to work without penalty if the area air temperature is not within the above-stated range.

 Dance surface temperature: the dance surface temperature will be at or between a minimum of 6°C and a maximum of 36°C. The Producer/Presenter is responsible for providing a contact temperature with which to measure the dance surface temperature.

-4. The Dance Artist has the right to request any additional protective equipment or measures he/she may deem necessary for his/her personal health and safety, including the rescheduling and or reprogramming of rehearsals and/or performances.
+4. The Dance Artist has the right to request any additional protective equipment or measures they may deem necessary for their personal health and safety, including the rescheduling and or reprogramming of rehearsals and/or performances.

 1. A rehearsal day will not exceed 8 consecutive hours including breaks, warm-up time and costume fittings.